Registered Behavior Technician: Helping Those on the Autism Spectrum

 An In-Demand Program for an In-Demand Career

-Carroll’s Registered Behavior Technician training program, created in response to the high demand for RBTs, prepares students to take the Registered Behavior Technician certification examination, a nationally recognized paraprofessional certification in behavior analysis.
+Carroll’s Registered Behavior Technician certificate training program, created in response to the high demand for RBTs, prepares students to take the Registered Behavior Technician certification examination.
+This exam is a nationally recognized paraprofessional certification in behavior analysis.

 Bennett’s RBT students reap the benefits of her breadth of real-world experience.
 “I share anecdotes, scenarios and provide opportunities for the RBT students to get hands-on experience under my supervision,” Bennett explained.